toniferr/cryptoKit/README.md

 **Install & execute**

-Download and open the generated jar file "/jar/cryptoKit.jar"
+Download and open the generated jar in the folder "/target"

 ## Español